-All filter types shall have a $0.3~\mu m$ DOP (di-octylphthalate) collection efficiency of at least 99 per cent.
+All filter types shall have a 0.3 μm DOP (di-octylphthalate) or PAO (polyalpha-olefin) collection efficiency of at least 99 per cent.
+The sample filter manufacturer's measurements reflected in their product ratings may be used to show this requirement.
 The filter material shall be either:

-- (a) Fluorocarbon (PTFE) coated glass fiber, or - (b) Fluorocarbon (PTFE) membrane.
+- (a) Fluorocarbon (PTFE) coated glass fibre, or - (b) Fluorocarbon (PTFE) membrane.